Heinoushare/Sabacc-Flask/README.md

 ## Description:
 Sabacc, the space card game.
 A fast-paced, high-risk, perfect mixture of skill and luck.
 Engage in this perfect blend of deception, quick calculation, and strategy, at \<INSERT WEBSITE URL\>

+## Design Choices
+### Flask vs. Django
+I had originally tried to make this project with Django, but never finished it.
+After taking CS50, I learned how to use Flask, and wanted to try and make a Sabacc web application for my CS50 final project.
+A large part of the project would be deciding what framework to use.
+Comparing my knowledge, I felt I had more skill with Flask, either because I had learned more or it was more fresh in my head.
+I also liked the nature of Flask as compared to Django, Django is more restricting, with very specific frameworks for files and databases, whereas in Flask one has much more flexibility.
+As can be seen, I decided to use Flask.

+### Socket.IO
+For the web application, I wanted to have a way for people to play real-time Sabacc, without having to reload the page and grab new HTML every time their opponent did their turn.
+In order to achieve this, I needed a way for the Flask server and client to communicate even after the client had made the HTTP request.
+My first thought was to have some JavaScript on the client side reloading the page every few seconds, but I immediately knew this wouldn't cut it, and would interfere with gameplay and eat up client and server resources.
+I looked for an alternative, and found a tool named Socket.IO, which seemed to fit my requirements.
+Before I dived into trying to use Socket.IO for the Sabacc game itself, I decided to try it on a smaller scale, creating a simple chatroom within the web application, which is still part of the application!
+After I felt comfortable with Socket.IO, I tackled using it for the Sabacc game itself.
+Not only did I use my already gained Socket.IO skills, I learned more about *namespaces* and emitting messages to specific users.

 ## Files
 ### application.py
 application.py is the file that runs this show.
 It handles all user requests, Socket.IO messages, and the modification of sabacc.db.